-14.2.47.
-Registers CAL_XXX
+14.2.55.
+Registers CAL\XXX

-These registers contain several calibration constants for current generation, current measurement, voltage measurement and temperature measurement.
+These registers contain several calibration constants for current generation, current measurement and voltage measurement.

-Factory values can be overridden but the saving of the new values in non-volatile memory is not allowed unless a valid unlock code is entered in register CAL_UNLOCK_CODE.
+Factory values can be overridden but the saving of the new values in non-volatile memory is not allowed unless valid unlock codes are entered in registers CAL\UNLOCK\CODE0 and CAL\UNLOCK\CODE1.